dongido001/linxer/README.md

- # Google Chrome extensions that saves important links.
+ # Linxer: Google Chrome extensions that saves for you important links.

   ## How to install